cthulhu-irl/collapse-chess-core/design_document/entities/queen.md

 *   public:
     *   bool isValidMove(Map map, Point src, Point dst)
         > checks if a move from `src` to `dst` in this map,
-        > is valid for a King in chess or not.
+        > is valid for a Queen in chess or not.
         >
         > The checks are as follow:
-        > *   if it's a valid castling move
         > *   if `dst` and `src` have horizontal, vertical
         >     or diagonal linear relation.
         > *   check if there aren't any other pieces in middle of